huiherman/hsbc-rbc-mobile-messaging/readme.md

 ## Presentation

-A PowerPoint walkthrough of the full strategy and results is available here:
+A PowerPoint walkthrough of the full strategy and results is available here, including four images that show how the banners appeared in the mobile app in four languages:
+- English version
+- French version
+- Traditional Chinese version
+- Simplified Chinese version
 [Download the presentation](https://github.com/huiherman/hsbc-rbc-mobile-messaging/raw/main/HSBC_to_RBC_Mobile_Messaging_Campaign.pptx)

 ## Purpose